 The item is added to the list.
 Create as many items as required.

-To make the item as default, on the list of items, click the Default button for the item.
+To make the item as default, on the list of items, select Default for the item.
 This item populates the field by default at runtime.
 For example, for a Title list, add the static items, such as Mr., Mrs., Miss, and select Mrs as the default.

-To reorder the list, use the icons.
+To reorder the list, use .
 By default, the drop-down list items appear in the order in which they are defined.